-As home to iconic American companies like General Motors, Chrysler and Ford, Detroit-based accountants often serve as financial controllers, management accountants and auditors within the state’s automotive industry.<!- mfunc search_btn -> <!- /mfunc search_btn ->
+As home to iconic American companies like General Motors, Chrysler, and Ford, Detroit-based accountants often serve as financial controllers, management accountants, and auditors within the state’s automotive industry.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-The combined revenue of these and other manufacturing giants—such as The Dow Chemical Co.— has made the manufacturing industry one of the biggest employers of corporate managerial accountants, internal auditors, and financial controllers in the state.
+The combined revenue of these and other manufacturing giants like the Dow Chemical Co. has made the manufacturing industry one of the biggest employers of corporate managerial accountants, internal auditors, and financial controllers in the state.

-Private sector accountants are also found working in the world headquarters of electronics and vehicle technology giant Delphi, which is located in Troy; and for Dow Corning Corporation, which was originally founded in Midland and is still headquartered there.
+Private sector accountants are also found working at the world headquarters of electronics and vehicle technology giant Delphi, which is located in Troy, and at the Dow Corning Corporation, which was originally founded in Midland and is still headquartered there.
 America’s largest electricity transmission company, ITC Holdings Corp, is headquartered in Novi and is recognized as one of the state’s major employers of private sector accountants and CPAs specializing in investment analysis.

 Salary and Employment Facts about Accountancy in Michigan

 The Michigan Department of Technology, Management & Budget (DTMB) projects the number of accountant and auditor jobs in the state to continue an impressive climb, increasing from 37,190 in 2018 to 37,460 in 2028.
 During this ten-year period ending in 2028, Michigan should see about 3,510 annual job openings for accountants and auditors due to a combination of new job growth, natural job turnover, and retirements.